Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/cg_postregister.md

 ### Automatic certificate renewal

 When Copilot is started the certificates expiration dates in the PKI base are checked, and a renewal request is scheduled.
-The request schedule is dependent on the value set in the UCONF parameter <span class="code">`cg.renewal_period, `</span>where the default value is 60 days.
+The request schedule is dependent on the value set in the UCONF parameter `cg.renewal_period, `where the default value is 60 days.
 This represents the number of days before the certificate renewal process occurs relative to the expiration date.
 Each certificate has a defined expiration date which may differ, and renewal occurs independent of one another.

 ****Example****

-If uconf <span class="code">`cg.renewal_period `</span>is set to 60 days, the renewal procedure executes 60 days before the certificate expiration.
+If uconf `cg.renewal_period `is set to 60 days, the renewal procedure executes 60 days before the certificate expiration.

 ### Manual certificate renewal